ObelusFamily/Anythink-Market-z1633/readme.md

 1) Install Docker
 2) Verify Docker is installed by running the commands docker -v and docker-compose -v in your terminal.
 They should return the version numbers and info.
 3) Once verified, check the backend by visiting http://localhost:3000/api/ping
-4) Then, check the frontend by visting http://localhost:3001/register , you should be able to create a new user if everything is working properly.
+4) Then, check the frontend by visiting http://localhost:3001/register , you should be able to create a new user if everything is working properly.